-The Town of Cheektowaga has also established a working relationship with Belmont Housing Resources for WNY, Inc. to administer a housing counseling program, financial education services for first-time homebuyers, counseling for households in danger of mortgage default or at-risk of becoming homeless, and counseling relating to tenant-landlord disputes.
+The Town of Cheektowaga also has a long standing relationship with Belmont Housing Resources for WNY, Inc. to administer a housing counseling program, financial education services for first-time homebuyers, counseling for households in danger of mortgage default or at-risk of becoming homeless, and counseling relating to tenant-landlord disputes.
 Consultation on reverse mortgages is also available for eligible senior homeowners.